Published: October 24, 2023

 Essential Tools

-• I use VS Code & PyCharm as my go-to editors.
-I love it.
-I use VSCode for web development in JS and TS, and i use PyCharm for AI, Data Science and Python in general.
+• I use VS Code for web development (JavaScript/TypeScript) and PyCharm for AI, data science, and Python development

-• VSCode: window.titlebarstyle should be set to custom to prevent the default linux title bar
+• VS Code configuration: Set window.titleBarStyle to custom to prevent the default Linux title bar

-• Also in VSCode, set editor.selectionClipboard to false to prevent the default paste selection on middle mouse click on Linux
+• Also set editor.selectionClipboard to false to disable middle-click paste behavior

-• Instead, compile & install python from source
+• Instead, compile and install Python from source

-• Important to note to use sudo make altinstall instead of sudo make install to prevent overwriting the default python version.
+• Important: Use sudo make altinstall instead of sudo make install to avoid overwriting the default Python version

 Python Interpreter Versions